 Local and national planning policy along with guidance set out in the NPPG are clear and consistent in requiring local planning authorities, when considering proposals for town centre uses in out of centre locations, to apply a sequential approach and consider the impacts on the existing centre.
 The applicants have provided evidence to demonstrate that both the sequential and impact tests have been carried out, and that the proposed development passes these tests.
+An independent review of this evidence has been carried out by England Lyle Good on behalf of the council, which confirms that the sequential and impact assessments provided are sufficiently robust and agrees that the proposed development passes both the sequential and impact tests.
 As such the development of the site for retail purposes is considered to accord with the relevant policies that deal with the location of such uses and to be acceptable in principle.